In vitro fertilisation

-To improve the chances of pregnancy, controlled ovarian stimulation is carried out in order to increase the number of oocytes, with the aim of obtaining a significant number of embryos, so that those of the highest quality can be selected for transfer.
+To improve the chances of pregnancy, controlled ovarian stimulation is carried out in order to increase the number of oocytes, with the aim of obtaining a significant number of embryos.
+Those with the highest quality can be selected for transfer.

 Testing is needed throughout the stimulation process (including ultrasound and hormonal tests) to ensure that the size and number of the growing follicles is as it should be at each stage.
 We aim to simplify the process as far as possible, so that it does not impact on daily activities and you can continue with your day-to-day life.

-When the majority of the follicles have reached optimal size and the oocytes within can be collected, follicular puncture is scheduled.
+When the majority of the follicles have reached optimal size and the oocytes within can be collected, follicular aspiration is scheduled.